Applyra

 Does Asolytics cover both iOS and Android?

 Yes.
 Asolytics tracks both the Apple App Store and Google Play across more than 80 countries.
 So does Applyra.
 On the store coverage axis, the two tools are equivalent.
-The differentiation shows up in pricing structure, keyword caps, and what's included in the free tier.
+The differentiation shows up in pricing structure, keyword caps, and whether there is a free plan at all.

 Does Asolytics have a public API or MCP server?